domaindetails.com

 Pros: ✓ Unmatched distribution network ✓ GoDaddy traffic (largest registrar) ✓ Instant transfer capability ✓ No buyer commission ✓ Strong for .com domains

-Cons: ✗ 20% commission for Fast Lane ✗ Less effective for non-.com extensions ✗ Limited international reach vs. Sedo ✗ Standard listing has minimal exposure ✗ Less modern platform than Dan.com
+Cons: ✗ 20% commission for Fast Transfer ✗ Less effective for non-.com extensions ✗ Limited international reach vs. Sedo ✗ Standard listing has minimal exposure ✗ Less modern platform interface

 Pricing Strategy on Afternic